On this page

 Quick fit

 The DTC is a federal tax credit from the (Canada Revenue Agency).
 The credit itself may not save you much tax.
-The real reason to apply: it opens the (government matching up to $3,500/year) and the (Child Disability Benefit, approximately $3,400/year tax free).
-Those two benefits alone make the DTC worth doing for almost every family.
+The real reason to apply: DTC approval is required to open an (government matching up to $3,500/year) and is a prerequisite for (Child Disability Benefit) payments ($3,411/year tax free for the July 2025 to June 2026 period).
+CDB payments also depend on Canada Child Benefit eligibility.
+These downstream benefits make the DTC worth doing for many families.

 Apply now.
 Do not wait until tax season.
 Do not assume your income is too low.
 The RDSP bonds are specifically for lower income families.